7.4 Healthy lifestyles and healthy nutrition

 In order to support the health system, the Hungarian Government has established the '5 national health programmes' (nemzeti egészségügyi programok) to enable Hungary to achieve a healthier, and longer life for Hungarian citizens with far-reaching state support.
 The programmes are aimed at society as a whole, but some of their segments also apply to young people.
 The five programmes are the

-The programmes were adapted in 2018 and its implementation run till 2030.
+The programmes were adopted in 2018 and their implementation run till 2030.

 Encouraging healthy lifestyles and healthy nutrition for young people

-Healthy eating is regulated by different government decisions.
+Different government decisions regulate healthy eating.
 Community catering in Hungary affects 1/20 of the residents each day.
 The laws regulating the sector try to influence suppliers and service providers to move towards the reform of community catering and healthy eating.

-A government regulation contains the School Fruit and Vegetables Programme in Hungary, part of the European School Fruit and Vegetables Scheme, which is realised with the help of the European Union's financial support.
+A government regulation contains the School Fruit and Vegetable Programme in Hungary, part of the School fruit, vegetables and milk scheme, which is realised with the help of the European Union's financial support.

 Nutrition-healthcare regulations concerning community catering